nsrau/azure-docs.it-it/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Dashboard del portale di Azure | Microsoft Azure" description="Questo articolo illustra come creare e modificare i dashboard nel portale di Azure." services="azure-portal" documentationCenter="" authors="sewatson"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"